-Pension funded status has increased five years in a row and is currently 95% funded for the December 31, 2012 valuation.
-However, as discussed in footnote 7 on pages 46-49, subsequent to year end, the Texas Municipal Retirement system adopted significant changes to the plan that will affect future actuarial values.
-While, the overall affect should be positive in the long term, the City is expecting a net reduction in funded status based on these changes for the December 31, 2013 valuation.
+Pension funded status had increased increase of the previous five fiscal years.
+However, as discussed in footnote 7 on pages 46-49, the Texas Municipal Retirement system adopted significant changes to the plan during 2014.
+While, the overall affect should be positive in the long term, the City experienced a net reduction in funded status to 91.8% from 95.0% based on these changes for the December 31, 2013 valuation.

-Management's Discussion and Analysis For the Year Ended September 30, 2013
+Management's Discussion and Analysis For the Year Ended September 30, 2014